-A cystolithopaxy is a surgical procedure to remove a stone that has formed within the bladder.
-Alternatives to surgery include observation or other surgical procedures.
+A ureteroscopy is a surgical procedure to remove a stone that is in the kidney or the ureter (the drainage tube from the kidney to the bladder).
+Alternatives to surgery include observation, medical expulsive therapy or other surgical procedures.
 You will have discussed these alternative options with your urologist prior to deciding to undergo surgery.